conbojs/conbo/README.md

 Any interface method specified as `conbo.notImplemented` *must* be implemented and an error will be thrown if they are not.

-Unlike interfaces in languages such as Java or ActionScript, however, interfaces in Conbo.js can contain default functionality, which will be used if the class has not implemented the interface in full, for example:
+Unlike interfaces in languages such as Java or ActionScript, however, interfaces in ConboJS can contain default functionality, which will be used if the class has not implemented the interface in full, for example:

 ```javascript